Deck & Patio Cost in Cary, NC: 2026 Local Guide

 Project TypeCost per Sq Ft (Cary)Lifespan

-Prices reflect Cary's local labor market (near the national average).
+Prices reflect Cary's local labor market (below the national average).
 Get itemized quotes from licensed local contractors for project-specific accuracy.

 💰 Financing Available Many homeowners finance this project.
 Check monthly payment options — no impact to your credit score.